• Blog

 Previously I slept well.
 However, after a few exciting changes and traveling to different time zones, I saw that sleep is not as precious as it was before.

 Happily, I asked for help before my journey.
-Naturopath offered me Insomnitol.
+The naturopath offered me Insomnitol.
 What do you think?
 It worked like a charm.

 All these ingredients are GMO-free.

-Imsomnitol formulated and manufactured by Designs for Health, Inc.
+Imsomnitol is formulated and manufactured by Designs for Health, Inc.

 Vitamin B-6